 Why the Marvel Cinematic Universe will likely be no more after 2019

 With the releases of Captain America: Civil War and Doctor Strange, Marvel officially transitioned into the third and climactic phase of its interconnected superhero films, known as the Marvel Cinematic Universe (MCU).
-And while Marvel Studios president Kevin Feige has dropped breadcrumbs about possibly adding another decade of MCU films onto the slate, whether audiences will continue to be enamoured past the current cycle - which dates back to 2008’s Iron Man - remains to be seen.
-Because every movie in the series released so far has a trajectory set to culminate with 2019’s Avengers: Infinity War Part II.
+And while Marvel Studios president Kevin Feige has dropped breadcrumbs about possibly adding another decade of MCU films onto the slate, whether audiences will continue to be enamoured with the current cycle – which dates back to 2008’s Iron Man – remains to be seen.
+Every movie in the series so far has a trajectory set to culminate with 2019’s Untitled Avengers: Infinity War sequel.

-So, with two years and eight films left in the historic franchise as we know it, let’s see what they’ve got on tap to keep us entertained as the upcoming MCU movies crescendo into the largest superhero film ever made.
+With two years and eight films left in the historic franchise as we know it, let’s see what they’ve got on tap to keep us entertained as the upcoming MCU movies climax with the largest superhero film ever made.

-The first Guardians of the Galaxy proved Marvel’s seeming infallibility by scraping the bottom of the comic book barrel and still emerging with a hit movie.
-While this film has yet to make any promises about playing a significant role in the MCU storyline, based off the wildly popular first installment and the warm reaction to the trailers, expect fans to show up to the box office with alacrity for this sequel.
+The first Guardians Of The Galaxy proved Marvel’s seeming infallibility by scraping the bottom of the comic book barrel and still emerging with a hit movie.
+While this film has yet to make any promises about playing a significant role in the MCU storyline, based on the wildly popular first instalment and the warm reaction to the trailers, expect fans to show up to cinemas with alacrity for this sequel.

-A titled and true homecoming for the centerpiece fixture of the Marvel brand, Spider-Man will finally fall under the dominion of the MCU, and fanboys are eager to see Marvel’s fingerprints on the character.
-Also scintillating moviegoers is Iron Man’s inclusion in the flick, as well as Michael Keaton’s return into the superhero genre, this time as a villain.
+A true homecoming for the centrepiece fixture of the Marvel brand, Spider-Man will finally fall under the dominion of the MCU, and fanboys are eager to see Marvel’s fingerprints on the character.
+Iron Man’s inclusion in the flick will be another big draw, as well as Michael Keaton’s return into the superhero genre – this time as a villain.

-What to be excited about for Ant-Man & Wasp?
-Um, Paul Rudd’s in it?
-That’s about it right now…
+What should you be excited about for Ant-Man & Wasp?
+Paul Rudd’s in it – that’s about it right now.

-Brie Larson had barely decided where to place her Best Actress Oscar on her mantle before agreeing to lead Marvel’s first (and long overdue) female-driven solo film, Captain Marvel.
+Brie Larson had barely decided where to place her Best Actress Oscar on her mantle before agreeing to lead Marvel’s first – and long overdue – female-driven solo film, Captain Marvel.
 Hopefully this movie can help disperse long-held and feckless doubts movie studios have had about the potential earning power of female superhero movies.
-And although not a household name, Captain Marvel is becoming increasingly popular within the comic book realm and it will be intriguing to see how large her role will be in the final Avengers film.
+Although not a household name, Captain Marvel is becoming increasingly popular in the comic book realm and it will be intriguing to see how large her role will be in the final Avengers film.

-The finale and the fulcrum of the entire MCU, it all leads to this.
-It should be stated that it is unclear how exactly this film will gel with its 2018 predecessor.
+It all leads to this – the finale and the fulcrum of the entire MCU.
+It should be stated that it’s unclear how exactly this film will gel with its 2018 predecessor.
 Which film will feature more action, which one will feature what characters, is still a mystery.
-Rather than being told in two parts, the second film will be a stand alone project .
-So it’s a safe bet that this film will be an immensely grandiose conclusion to a franchise more than 10 years in the making.
-The film’s directors did confirm plans to pepper 67 characters into the second film and noted it will lead to a big shakeup of the Avengers lineup if/when they’re to continue making MCU movies.
-Regardless, this film marks the finish line for a 22-part series, the scope and scale of which we may possibly never see on screen again.
+The fact that the original two-part Infinity War plan has been scrapped in favour of an (as yet) untitled sequel makes it even more intriguing.
+Will it follow the original strategy to make this film the conclusion of the 22-part series and open the door for new heroes and a big shake-up of the Avengers lineup if/when they’re to continue making MCU movies, or will be the end of a franchise that has been 10 years in the making?
+One thing is for sure, this is going to be made on a scope and scale of which we may possibly never see on screen again.
 For that, this is certainly a comic book movie to be excited about.